-If you have heart valve disease, the idea of major open-heart surgery can be overwhelming.
-At UVA, you have options.
-In addition to traditional procedures, we offer ways to help you avoid a major operation.
+If you have heart valve disease, the idea of major open-heart surgery is scary.
+At UVA Health, you have options.
+Besides the traditional procedures, we also offer ways to help you avoid a major surgery.

 Why Choose UVA for Heart Valve Treatment

 Our Advanced Cardiac Valve Center is one of few places in the U.S. that offers this range of less-invasive procedures for heart valve treatment.
-Our nationally-recognized surgeons treat cardiac valve disease of the:
+Our nationally-recognized surgeons treat cardiac valve disease of your 4 heart valves:

 - Aortic valves